 Abstract

 Systems neuroscience research requires the integration of precisely timed data acquisition with measures of behavioral output.
 While many commercial systems have been designed to meet these needs, they are prohibitively expensive to use and fail to offer flexibility that allows for integration across diverse experimental designs.
 We here describe a Teensy 3.2 microcontroller-based interface that offers fast and precisely timed digital signal readout for data acquisition with both digital and analog output to control behavioral experiments.
 We demonstrate the efficacy and temporal precision of the Teensy based interface in two experimental settings with different demands: (1) reliable, high-accuracy capture of directional movement on a spherical treadmill combined with high speed camera control for monitoring neurons in real-time and (2) a behavioral learning paradigm that delivers auditory and visual cues to task performing animals while monitoring activity through integrated camera control.
 Both setups provide accuracy that rivals commercially available designs.
-We conclude that the Teensy 3.2, in conjunction with Teensy hardware modules, provides an optimal form of experimental control, particularly for those interested in the integration of imaging with behavior output and experimental control.
+We conclude that the Teensy 3.2, in conjunction with Teensy hardware modules, provides an optimal form of experimental control, particularly for those interested in the integration of imaging with behavior output in laboratory experiments.

 Introduction

-High-speed imaging in neuroscience research is a technique that demands high temporal fidelity between the imaging platform and animal behavior.
+High-speed imaging in behavioral neuroscience research is a technique that demands high temporal fidelity and precise integration between the imaging platform and animal behavior.
 The recent use of calcium imaging to track the activity of individual cells at millisecond resolution while animals engage in behavior represents such a requirement (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018).
-Strict alignment of neuronal signals with experimental inputs or outputs is essential (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
-This precision will become even more important with the emergence of faster calcium indicators or new voltage imaging sensors that utilize sampling rates up to 1 kHz (Yoav, et al., 2018).
+Strict alignment of neuronal signals with experimental inputs or outputs at these sampling frequencies is essential (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
+This importance of this precision will become even more relevant with the emergence of faster calcium indicators or new voltage imaging sensors that utilize sampling rates up to 1 kHz (Yoav, et al., 2018).
 A new challenge is to find flexible, intuitive, and accurate ways to integrate experimental control, behavioral output, and data sampling in a way that is synchronized and easy to use.